 Lastly, you don’t need to take many extra steps in most circumstances to perform any additional work such as brushing your chinchilla.

-Final Word.
-Plenty of Dust and Clean Cages Will Always Be Better Than Water
+Plenty of Dust and Clean Cages Will Always Be Better Than Water For a Chinchilla

 I try not to allow the readers to leave without answering a topic as genuinely as possible to ensure we are all being the best most ethical, responsible chinchilla owners possible.